KingricharVD/astra/doc/README.md

-Luxcore
+Astracore
 =====================

 Setup
 ---------------------
-[Luxcore](http://luxcore.io) is the original ASTRA client and it builds the backbone of the network.
+[Astracore](http://luxcore.io) is the original ASTRA client and it builds the backbone of the network.
 However, it downloads and stores the entire history of ASTRA transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------